bkayalibay/CNNbasedMedicalSegmentation/Running with docker.md

 We are mounting the current working directory and giving read-write access so that the script has access to the BRATS 2015 data.
 This command will do the following:

-* Parse the patient files in `BRATS2015_Training/.` and construct a the file `data/datasets/brats_fold0.hdf5`.
+* Parse the patient files in `BRATS2015_Training/.` and construct the file `data/datasets/brats_fold0.hdf5`.
 This is the data set that will be used during training
 * Start the training script, which will train the neural network for 600 epochs
 * Save the final model parameters in the directory `models/model`